Get started with Bitbucket Cloud

 This page describes how to troubleshoot problems you may experience when using Git LFS with Bitbucket.

-Each person who works with the repo has to have the Git LFS client installed on their local machine.
+Each person who works with the repository has to have the Git LFS client installed on their local machine.

 See Use Git LFS with Bitbucket for instructions.

-2. Has Git LFS file tracking been set up, and the .gitattributes file pushed to the repo?
+Has Git LFS file tracking been set up, and has the .gitattributes file been pushed to the repo?

 Other people who subsequently work with the repository should see that .gitattributes file in their local clone of the repo.